Need some interview tips? We can help you there!

 Listen carefully to questions, if you don’t understand a question, or did not hear it properly, ask for clarification.
 Always be sure to connect your skills and experience to the needs of the employer.

 Don't be afraid to ask questions about the role and the company.
-This shows the interviewer that you have prepared and done some research into the company and the position.
+This shows the interviewer that you have prepared and done some research into the company and the position and it is a great way to learn about the company culture.
 It also shows you're interested and serious about being there.
 Sometimes thinking of questions can be the tricky part but there are plenty of ideas on our questions to ask during your interview page.

 Keep positive throughout – even if the interview seems a disaster.